The Nutcracker (Balanchine): Music

-Balanchine adds to Tchaikovsky's score an entr'acte that the composer wrote for Act II of The Sleeping Beauty, but which is now seldom played in productions of that ballet.
+Balanchine adds to Tchaikovsky's score an entr'acte (music played between acts in a performance) that the composer wrote for Act II of The Sleeping Beauty, but which is now seldom played in productions of that ballet.
 In Balanchine's Nutcracker, it is used as a transition between the departure of the guests and the battle with the mice.
 During this transition, the mother of Marie (as she is usually called in this version) appears in the living room and throws a blanket over the girl, who has crept downstairs and fallen asleep on the sofa; then Drosselmeyer appears, repairs the Nutcracker, and binds the jaw with a handkerchief.
 In addition, the Dance Of The Sugar Plum Fairy is moved from near the end of Act II to near the beginning of the second act, just after the Sugar Plum Fairy makes her first appearance.
 To help the musical transition, the tarantella that comes before the dance is cut.
 In the 1993 film version of the Balanchine version, just as in the telecast of the Baryshnikov one, the Miniature Overture is cut in half, and the opening credits are seen as the overture is heard.
-The film's final credits feature a reprise of the Trepak and the Waltz of the Flowers.
+The film's final credits feature a reprise of the Trepak (Russian dance) and the Waltz of the Flowers.